xorkevin/xorkevin.com/content/blog/governor/index.md

 ### Design

-I knew that the code that I would write would always be destined to change as I learned and grew as a developer.
+I knew that the code that I would write would always be destined to change as I learned and grew as a developer, as I painfully learned from experience.
 To resolve this issue, if there is one thing my Operating Systems professor taught us, it is to make clearly defined interfaces and to isolate services.
 Thus to facilitate these guaranteed future refactors, I adopted the Unix philosophy for each of my services.
 Each is highly isolated&mdash;depending only on the interfaces of other services.
 Furthermore those dependencies are made explicit with constructor based dependency injection.
-While this leads to a nontrivial amount of boilerplate, the upfront cost has already helped me locate and fix many inter-service bugs as I know clearly where one service ends and another begins.
+While this leads to a nontrivial amount of boilerplate, it can always be resolved in the future with code generation.
+Most importantly, the upfront cost has already helped me locate and fix many inter-service bugs as I know clearly where one service ends and another begins.

 ### Features

-Here is a brief summary of the most important features:
+Here is a brief summary of the most important features (in no particular order of importance):

 #### Message queue